solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 hindia:
 * dmitrizagidulin: This is out of scope for authorization.
 At best, it belongs in a wallet spec or implementation guide.
+* +3 bblfish: public [si] [ai]: this is very much a requirement on the server not the client.
+Without it we cannot secure privacy for the client across pods, as clients would constantly have to present for each remote resource every ID it has, even when none are valid.

 ### Limiting access to other authorization conditions
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-historyofchanges